wlaub/eow/README.md

 This is a decal entity that has its global tag set so that it always renders no matter where you are in the map.

+#### Refill Bubbler

+Must be enabled by Eye Of The Wednesday
+This entity hooks Player.UseRefill to detect refills in an entity agnostic way.

+When the player collects a refill while inside the entity's area, bubble the player and set/clear the use flag if specified.

 #### Cannot Transition To Trigger

 Must be enabled by Eye Of The Wednesdays to minimize side effects when not in use.